Teacher helping elementary students with a classroom activity to build emotional regulation and coping skills.

 When teachers model emotional regulation, students see that big feelings are okay — and they learn that calm is something you can choose, not something that just happens.

-3️⃣ Build a Calming Corner That Works
+3️⃣ How to Set Up a Calm Down Corner That Actually Works

-Soft lighting or a rug
+• Soft lighting or a rug

-Fidget tools or stress balls
+• Fidget tools or stress balls

-Calm visuals and cue cards
+• Calm visuals and cue cards

-A simple reflection form or script
+• A simple reflection form or script

 The key is to make it a positive space, not a punishment zone.
 Students should know that using the calming corner is a tool, not a consequence.